Sophtron5000/code-refactor/README.md

 ## Code Refactoring for ADA accessability

  This project is a app featuring summaries of services offered by Hariseon Marketing.
-Included you will find HTML and CSS domcuments; and image files.
+Included you will find HTML and CSS documents; and image files.
- HTML had been updated with idenftfying tags to ease future updates.
+ HTML had been updated with identifying tags to ease future updates.
- ADA accessibility atributes were added to optimizes SEO results and which is important for reaching all audiences.
+ ADA accessibility attributes were added to optimizes SEO results and which is important for reaching all audiences.
- During this project I put to use my basic HTML and CSS knowledge for essential debugging and implimenting HTML atributes to increase accessability.
+ During this project I put to use my basic HTML and CSS knowledge for essential debugging and implementing HTML attributes to increase accessability.

 [Click here for Hariseon live sample](https://sophtron5000.github.io/code-refactor/)

 ## Features

-* ADA accessable attributes
+* ADA accessible attributes
-* Optimzed source code with sematic HTML
+* Optimized source code with sematic HTML
 * Added comments for ease of reader
 * Semantic CSS selectors